Description

 MaxDD:

-• During the last 3 years, the maximum reduction from previous high is -13.8 days, which is larger, thus better than the value of -21 days from the benchmark.
+• During the last 3 years, the maximum drop from peak to valley is -13.8 days, which is higher, thus better than the value of -21 days from the benchmark.

 MaxDuration: